snowch/hsm-guide/book.md

 Encrypted key: U 104C 4216 A751 FEEE FF55 698B 26C5 7789
 Key check value: BA0F C3
 ```

+The description of the Key length, Key Type and Key Scheme values are described in the Description for [Generate the ZMK Components](#generate-the-zmk-components).

+The Component type is either:

+X = Clear XOR
+H = Clear Half or Third Key
+E = Encrypted
+S = Smartcard

+TODO: describe what each of these values mean, and describe why we needed to use *X*.

 # Dynamic Key Exchange